anyscale/madewithml.github.io/docs/courses/mlops/testing.md

 ## 🔢&nbsp; Data

 We've already tested the functions that act on our data through unit and integration tests but we haven't tested the validity of the data itself.
-Once we define what our data should look like, we can use (and add to) these expectations as our dataset grows.
+Once we define what our data should look like, we can use, expand and adapt these expectations as our dataset grows.

 ### Expectations

 There are many dimensions to what our data is expected to look like.
 We'll briefly talk about a few of them, including ones that may not directly be applicable to our task but, nonetheless, are very important to be aware of.

 - `#!js rows / cols`: the most basic expectation is validating the presence of samples (rows) and features (columns).
 These can help identify mismatches between upstream backend database schema changes, upstream UI form changes, etc.

+    !!! question "Rows/cols"
+        What are aspects of rows and cols in our dataset that we should test for?

+        ??? quote "Show answer"
             - presence of specific features
             - row count (exact or range) of samples

 - `#!js individual values`: we can also have expectations about the individual values of specific features.

+    !!! question "Individual"
+        What are aspects of individual values that we should test for?

+        ??? quote "Show answer"
             - missing values
             - type adherence (ex. feature values are all `float`)
             - values must be unique or from a predefined set
             - list (categorical) / range (continuous) of allowed values
             - feature value relationships with other feature values (ex. column 1 values must always be great that column 2)

-- `#!js aggregate values`: we can also expectations about all the values of specific features.
+- `#!js aggregate values`: we can also set expectations about all the values of specific features.

+    !!! question "Aggregate"
+        What are aspects of aggregate values that we should test for?

+        ??? quote "Show answer"
             - value statistics (mean, std, median, max, min, sum, etc.)
             - distribution shift by comparing current values to previous values (useful for detecting drift)

 To implement these expectations, we could compose assert statements or we could leverage the open-source library called [Great Expectations](https://github.com/great-expectations/great_expectations){:target="_blank"}.
 It's a fantastic library that already has many of these expectations builtin (map, aggregate, multi-column, distributional, etc.) and allows us to create custom expectations as well.
 It also provides modules to seamlessly connect with backend data sources such as local file systems, S3, databases and even DAG runners.
 Let's explore the library by implementing the expectations we'll need for our application.

-!!! note
-    Though Great Expectations has all the data validation functionality we need, there are several other production-grade data validation options available as well, such as [TFX](https://www.tensorflow.org/tfx/data_validation/get_started){:target="_blank"}, [AWS Deequ](https://github.com/awslabs/deequ){:target="_blank"}, etc.
+> Though Great Expectations has all the data validation functionality we need, there are several other production-grade data validation options available as well, such as [TFX](https://www.tensorflow.org/tfx/data_validation/get_started){:target="_blank"}, [AWS Deequ](https://github.com/awslabs/deequ){:target="_blank"}, etc.

 First we'll load the data we'd like to apply our expectations on.
 We can load our data from a variety of [sources](https://docs.greatexpectations.io/en/latest/guides/how_to_guides/configuring_datasources.html){:target="_blank"} (filesystem, S3, DB, etc.) which we can then wrap around a [Dataset module](https://docs.greatexpectations.io/en/latest/autoapi/great_expectations/dataset/index.html){:target="_blank"} (Pandas / Spark DataFrame, SQLAlchemy).